vkhazin/elastic4logging-courseware/content/chapter-02/ShrinkIndex.md

 # Shrink Index #

 * Number of shards cannot be changed after index has been created, but...
-* New in version 5.x - index can be shrunk to smaller number of shards
+* Sice version 5.x - index can be shrunk to smaller number of shards
 * Index must be in good health and in read-only state, can be achieved with following request:
 ```
 PUT /index-name/_settings
 {
   "settings": {
-    "index.routing.allocation.require._name": "new-node-name",
+    "index.routing.allocation.require._name": "shrink_node_name",
     "index.blocks.write": true
   }
 }